Vyjill/tinyutc/README.md

 # Genesis

-When developping embedded application, the time library present in `posix` family are generally not available.
+When developping embedded application, the time library present in `posix` family is generally not available.
 Typically, `localtime` is rarely present and `mktime` is virtually never present.
 And **that is a good thing**.

 Indeed, mktime's resposability is to break apart a UNIX timestamp in meaningful